Left-wing terrorism: Irish National Liberation Army

 The Irish National Liberation Army (INLA) is an Irish republican communist paramilitary group formed on 10 December 1974, during "the Troubles".
 It seeks to remove Northern Ireland from British control and create a socialist republic encompassing all of Ireland.
 It is the paramilitary wing of the Irish Republican Socialist Party (IRSP).

 The INLA was founded by former members of the Official Irish Republican Army who opposed that group's ceasefire.
 It was initially known as the "People's Liberation Army" or "People's Republican Army".
 The INLA waged a paramilitary campaign against the British Army and Royal Ulster Constabulary (RUC) in Northern Ireland.
 It was also active to a lesser extent in the Republic of Ireland and Great Britain.
-High-profile attacks carried out by the INLA include the Droppin Well bombing, the 1994 Shankill Road killings and the assassinations of Airey Neave in 1979 and Billy Wright in 1997.
+High-profile attacks carried out by the INLA include the Droppin Well bombing, the 1994 Shankill Road killings, and the assassinations of Airey Neave in 1979 and Billy Wright in 1997.
+It also carried out some bombings and robberies in mainland Europe in collaboration with West German militant group Revolutionary Cells and the French Action Directe.
 However, it was smaller and less active than the main republican paramilitary group, the Provisional IRA.
 It was also weakened by feuds and internal tensions.
-Members of the group used the covernames People's Liberation Army (PLA), People's Republican Army (PRA) and Catholic Reaction Force (CRF) for attacks its volunteers carried out but the INLA did not want to claim responsibility for.
+Members of the group used the cover names People's Liberation Army (PLA), People's Republican Army (PRA) and Catholic Reaction Force (CRF) for attacks its volunteers carried out but the INLA did not want to claim responsibility for.
+The Irish People's Liberation Organisation (IPLO) was a breakaway group formed in 1986 and forcibly disbanded by the Provisional IRA (PIRA) in 1992.

 The INLA is a Proscribed Organisation in the United Kingdom under the Terrorism Act 2000 and an illegal organisation in the Republic of Ireland.